 The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September, 2020.
 The Code has been published in the Gazette of India.
 However, the date on which the Code will come into effect has not been notified and the final rules/ interpretation have not yet been issued.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective.
+The Company will assess the impact of the Code when it comes into effect and will record any related

-- (1) Includes Corporate social responsibility expenditure of ₹ 4 Crore and ₹ 15 Crore (March 31,2022: ₹ 3 Crore and ₹ 16 Crore) towards salaries, wages and bonus and Company run schools & hospitals respectively. - (2) The Company offers equity-based and cash based option plans to its employees, officers and directors through its Holding Company, Vedanta Limited [Vedanta Limited - Employee Stock Option Scheme ("Vedanta Limited- ESOS")].
+- Includes Corporate social responsibility expenditure of ₹ 4 Crore and ₹ 15 Crore (March 31,2022: ₹ 3 Crore and ₹ 16 Crore) towards salaries, wages and bonus and Company run schools & hospitals respectively. - The Company offers equity-based and cash based option plans to its employees, officers and directors through its Holding Company, Vedanta Limited [Vedanta Limited - Employee Stock Option Scheme ("Vedanta Limited- ESOS")].